All Episodes

 For sure.

-Here's my here's my little brother.
+Here's my little brother.

-Oh, that's him right there.
+Oh, that's him right there, eh?

 Yeah.

-But well yeah I blurted out.
+But yeah, I blurted out.

 I put like a thing over his eyes.

-That's fun though, you guys.
+That's fun, though, you guys.

 Yeah.